Pranuthiii/Huffman-Encoding-and-decoding/README.md

-**Problem Statement: Huffman Coding for Efficient Data Compression**
+Huffman Coding for Efficient Data

 In the era of digital communication and storage, efficient data compression algorithms play a crucial role in optimizing resource utilization and transmission speed.
 Huffman coding, a widely adopted technique, helps achieve this by assigning shorter codes to more frequently occurring characters in a given dataset.
 This minimizes the overall length of the encoded data, reducing storage requirements and enhancing data transfer efficiency.
 Your task is to develop a Python program that leverages Huffman coding to compress and decompress user-inputted strings.
 The program should include components such as a `Node` class for constructing the Huffman tree, functions to build the tree and generate codes, and an interface for encoding and decoding.
 The goal is to create a versatile and user-friendly tool that showcases the importance of Huffman coding in the realm of data compression.
 Ensure adherence to PEP 8 style guidelines, provide informative user prompts, and thoroughly test the program's functionality with diverse datasets.